ibm-cloud-docs/cis/managing-for-security.md

 * **OFF**: *Enterprise only*
 * **UNDER ATTACK**: Should only be used when your website is under a DDoS attack.
 Visitors receive an interstitial page for about five seconds while {{site.data.keyword.cis_short_notm}} analyzes the traffic and behavior to make sure it is a legitimate visitor trying to access your website. **UNDER ATTACK** may affect some actions on your domain, such as using an API.
 You are able to set a custom security level for your API or any other part of your domain by creating a page rule for that section.

-We recommend that you review your Security level settings periodically, and you can find instructions in our [Best Practices for {{site.data.keyword.cis_short_notm}} Setup document](/docs/cis?topic=cis-best-practices-for-cis-setup)
+We recommend that you review your Security level settings periodically, and you can find instructions in our [Best Practices for {{site.data.keyword.cis_short_notm}} setup document](/docs/cis?topic=cis-best-practices-for-cis-setup)

-## Best practice 3: Activate your Web Application Firewall (WAF) safely
+## Best practice 3: activate your Web Application Firewall (WAF) safely
 {:#best-practice-activate-waf-safely}
 Your WAF is available in the **Security** section.
 We will walk through these settings in reverse order to ensure that your WAF is configured as safely as possible before turning it on for your entire domain.
 These initial settings can reduce false positives by populating **Security Events** for further tuning.
 Your WAF is updated automatically to handle new vulnerabilities as they are identified.